sulami/tinfoilsub/README.md

 - Scrapes a list of channel pages for videos
 - Displays them on a single local page
 - Is sort of REST
-- Uses all your available cores for parsing
+- Uses all your CPUs/cores to fetch and parse concurrently

 Building
 --------